-Check our Energy Saver Incentives – there are some things you can easily change in a rental or a house you own that will make a difference to your bills for example lights and your shower-head.
+Check out Victorian Energy Upgrades - there are some things you can easily change in a rental or a house you own that will make a difference to your bills for example lights and your shower-head.

 Case study: Jodie, stay at home mum with 2 boys